Island Express (train)

-The 16525 /16526 Island Express is an Indian Railways train running between Krantivira Sangolli Rayanna Bangalore City railway station, Bangalore and Kanyakumari railway station, Kanyakumari.
+The 16525 /16526 Island Express is an Indian Railways train running between Bengaluru City and Kanyakumari railway station, Kanyakumari.
 Train no. 16526 runs from Bengaluru to Kanyakumari, and Train No. 16525 runs in the reverse direction.
-The train runs daily through the state of Kerala (via Thiruvananthapuram, Ernakulam, Thrissur, Kottayam and Palakkad Junction) and covers the 944 km journey in about 19 hours 15 minutes.
+The train runs daily through the state of Kerala (via Thiruvananthapuram, Ernakulam, Thrissur, Kottayam and Palakkad Junction) and covers the 929 km journey.

 About the name of the train

 No part of the train's route is on an island; the name was given because the predecessor of this train used to end its journey at the Cochin Harbour Terminus station in Willingdon Island, Cochin, until the mid-1970s.
 At that time, it was the only train that connected Bengaluru (Karnataka state) to Kerala.
-This train is hauled by the WAP-7, a 6,350 HP AC Passenger Locomotive.

 Significance

-Train number 16526 covers the 944 km journey in 19 hours while train 16525 takes close to 21 hours for the return journey.
-Due to the extremely slow speed of the train and the large number of stops in Kerala, this train has earned the moniker of being known as the "Supercrawler Express of Kerala", Despite this, the Island Express is still one of the most preferred trains by Keralites residing in Bengaluru for traveling to Kerala.
+Train number 16526 covers the 929 km journey in 18 hours 40 minutes, while train 16525 takes close to 20 hours 50 minutes for the return journey.
+Due to the extremely slow speed of the train and the large number of stops in Kerala, this train has earned the moniker of being known as the "Supercrawler Express of Kerala".
+Despite this, the Island Express is still one of the most preferred trains by Keralites residing in Bengaluru for travelling to Kerala.
 This was the only daily train between Bengaluru and Trivandrum until early 2006.